wp-plugins/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= 1.0.1 =
+* BUG/ENHANCEMENT: Fixed the "only" setting for the profile options, so you can use "profile"=>"only" to have fields that only show up in the profile and don't show up (or get checked for requirements) at checkout.
+You can also use "only_admin" to add profile fields that can only be seen/edited by admins.
+* ENHANCEMENT: Added "password" as a field type.
+* ENHANCEMENT: Added an "intro" attribute to the "pmpro_signup" shortcode.
+Pass any text into the attribute to have that text shown above the signup form.
+* ENHANCEMENT: Added a "login" attribute to the "pmpro_signup" shortcode.
+If set to 1 or true, a link to login will be shown below the signup button.

 = 1.0 =
 * No update from previous version, but setting to 1.0 since inclusion in the WordPress.org repository.
 * Please backup you version of PMPro Register Helper if you have made any changes to modules or other parts of the code before upgrading to 1.0+.